ezsystems/commerce-documentation/docs/guide/logging/tokencontroller_logging.md

 # TokenController logging

-## General

-Logging was added to the [TokenController](../../user_management/token/tokencontroller/tokencontroller.md).
-If a token is processed it will be logged in a file or database.
-The default configuration is set for database logging:
+If a token is processed with the [TokenController](../user_management/token/tokencontroller/tokencontroller.md), it is logged in a file or database.
+By default, the configuration uses database logging:

 `ses_gdpr_log`: